>

 Batch4_Tile6_766X624

-Whether you’re looking to go for blonde highlights, or you’re a brunette who is ready to experiment with blonde hair, bleaching hair is a part and parcel of your hair coloring journey.
+Whether you’re looking to go for blonde highlights or you’re a brunette ready to experiment with lighter tones, learning how to bleach hair is an essential part of the coloring journey.
+While the end result can be striking, the process can also put your strands at risk if not done correctly.

 What actually happens when I lighten my hair?